pagkly/Zed/Investopedia4/SEC Form 3 Definition.md

 The SEC lists the following who are required to file Form 3:

--   Any director or officer of an issuer with a class of equity securities
+-   Any director or officer of an issuer with a class of [[Equity|equity]] securities
--   A beneficial owner of greater than 10% of a class of equity securities
+-   A beneficial owner of greater than 10% of a class of [[Equity|equity]] securities
 -   An officer, director, member of an advisory board, investment adviser, or [[affiliated person]](https://www.investopedia.com/terms/a/affiliatedperson.asp) of an investment
 -   An adviser or beneficial owner of more than 10% of any class of outstanding securities
--   A trust, trustee, beneficiary, or settlor required to report
+-   A trust, [[Trustee|trustee]], beneficiary, or settlor required to report

-The form must be filed for each company in which a person is an insider, regardless of whether or not the insider has an equity position in the company at that time.
+The form must be filed for each company in which a person is an insider, regardless of whether or not the insider has an [[Equity|equity]] position in the company at that time.

 ## How to File SEC Form 3

-The filer is required to input their name, address, relationship to the reporting person, security name, and its ticker symbol.
+The filer is required to input their name, address, relationship to the reporting person, [[Security|security]] name, and its ticker symbol.

 There are two tables that also need to be filled out.
-Table I is for non-derivative securities that are beneficially owned, while Table II is for derivative securities beneficially owned including puts, calls, warrants, options, and convertible securities.
+Table I is for non-[[Derivative|derivative]] securities that are beneficially owned, while Table II is for derivative securities beneficially owned including puts, calls, warrants, options, and convertible securities.

 ## Other Related Forms